• Skip to primary navigation

 And what you end up with is a deliciously light and airy pastry, packed with a sweet and sticky fruity filling.
 They are perfect for popping into a lunch box for a mid-day treat, or you can turn them into a quick dessert by adding a scoop of ice cream or covering them with cream or custard.

-My secret for making sure the filing is thick and juicy is to add a little cornflour to the fruit before putting it in the pastry.
+My secret for ensuring the filling is thick and juicy is to add a little cornflour to the fruit before putting it in the pastry.
 As the cornflour cooks, it thickens the fruit juices and makes sure the filling stays inside the pastry where it belongs.

 What you will need